iamthefibonacci/dropbox-app/README.md

 For an already installed demo,
 1. Save this number +1 (415) 523-886 as Dropbot.
-1. Send a whatsapp message to this number: join here-mathematics
+2. Send a WhatsApp message to this number: join here-mathematics
-2. You are ready to test.
+3. You are ready to test.
 Type Hi

 ***Demo is running on AWS.